openzipkin/zipkin/zipkin-server/README.md

 ### Kafka Collector
 The Kafka collector is enabled when `KAFKA_BOOTSTRAP_SERVERS` is set to a v0.10+ server.
-The following apply and are further documented [here](../zipkin-autoconfigure/collector-kafka/).
+The following settings apply in this case.
+Some settings correspond to "New Consumer Configs" in [Kafka documentation](https://kafka.apache.org/documentation/#newconsumerconfigs).

 Variable | New Consumer Config | Description
 --- | --- | ---